 The suggestions and autocomplete sections give you some additional keyword ideas.
 The questions show you what people are asking, which provides plenty of topics for blog posts and other content.

-On top of this, KWFinder includes one of the most accurate keyword difficulty rankings out there.
+On top of this, KWFinder has been noted by other industry professionals as the most accurate keyword difficulty rankings out there.
 This way, you can evaluate exactly how much competition is out there, and focus your efforts accordingly.

 SECockpit is a great tool if you want to know if the keywords on your list fit your particular niche.

 While at first glance, it looks like Keyword Planner, it provides one handy feature that Google doesn’t.

 See the column on the left?
 This bar shows how well a keyword relates to your niche, using metrics such as commercial intent, competition and monthly search volume.